ReconJSON/ReconJSON/docs/ServiceDescriptorRequest.md

-### ServiceDescriptor Request
+### serviceDescriptor Request

-[Please fill in here the details of what your ServiceDescriptor is describing.
+[Please fill in here the details of what your serviceDescriptor is describing.
 When writing these sections, please use the verbiage described in RFC 2119.]

 Example:

-The `Path` ServiceDescriptor SHALL be used to describe a single directory or file on a webserver.
-The `Path` object MUST be placed inside a list of element and correlated to the key `Paths` in the `serviceDescriptors` attribute of a `Service` object.
+The `Path` serviceDescriptor SHALL be used to describe a single directory or file on a webserver.
+The `Path` object MUST be placed inside a list of element and correlated to the key `paths` in the `serviceDescriptors` attribute of a `service` object.
 If attribute values are not known, they MUST NOT be included unless specified otherwise in the description below.

 [Please fill in here the details of each attribute for this object.
 When writing these sections, please use the verbiage described in RFC 2119.]